-In regard to energy-efficient HVAC installation in Hurricane, there’s good news for your family at tax time.
+As far as energy-efficient HVAC installation in Hurricane, there’s good news for your family this tax period.

-The Residential Energy Efficient Property Credit will now go through 2020.
+The Residential Energy Efficient Property Credit has been lengthened through 2020.
 This can qualify you for incentives for energy-efficient home improvements, like modern heating and cooling units, water heaters and heat pumps.

-To be entitled for the incentive, the residence must be the taxpayer’s main house in the U.S..
-The improvement needs to work for five years or more, with the first use beginning with the homeowner.
+To become eligible for the incentive, the house must be the taxpayer’s chief home in the USA.
+The improvement needs to work for five years or more, with the first use starting with the homeowner.

 Typically, this tax reduction equals 10% of the price of the following energy-saving changes that meet specific ENERGY STAR® guidelines: